Farama-Foundation/Miniworld/README.md

 MiniWorld is a minimalistic 3D interior environment simulator for reinforcement learning &amp; robotics research.
-It can be used to simulate environments with rooms, doors, hallways and various objects (eg: office and home environments).
+It can be used to simulate environments with rooms, doors, hallways and various objects (eg: office and home environments, mazes).
 MiniWorld can be seen as an alternative to VizDoom or DMLab.
 It is written 100% in Python and designed to be easily modified or extended.